LOOSE-LIPS/loose-lips-2.0/src/routes/blog/wade-watts-10-retro-games-with-actual-great-music/index.md

 banner:
   - imported/wade-watts-10-retro-games-with-actual-great-music/image1399.jpeg
 description: >-
-  Who, or maybe should we say &#39;what&#39;, is Wade Watts?It&#39;s been recently discovered that this entity has been synthesised in an FPGA.Yet, it lives inside T-Scale&#39;s head permanently.
+  Who, or maybe should we say 'what', is Wade Watts?It's been recently discovered that this entity has been synthesised in an FPGA.Yet, it lives inside T-Scale's head permanently.
 A ghost in the shell, perhaps?
 A non-malicious virus?No one knows.
 All we know for now are its releases on various labels such as Dionysian Mysteries, LOST [...]Read More...
 published: true